-9 th & 10 th Grade Girls P.E.
-Uniform 9 th & 10 th Grade Boys P.E.
-Uniform 0 Gray T-shirt with SMA imprint 0 Gray T-shirt with SMA imprint 0 Gym shorts must be CKW knit navy shorts, and must be mid-thigh in length or 0 Gym shorts must be CKW mesh or knit navy shorts, and must be mid-thigh in longer.
-Tight or biker shorts are not allowed. length or longer.
-0 Optional - CKW navy sweatpants may be worn only during P.E. class, not in 0 Optional - CKW navy sweatpants may be worn only during P.E. class, not in the classrooms. the classrooms.
-0 Any type of athletic footwear is acceptable.
-0 Any type of athletic footwear is acceptable.
+9th & 10th Grade Girls P.E.
+Uniform

+- Gray T-shirt with SMA imprint - O Gym shorts must be CKW or Modella knit navy shorts, and must be midthigh in length or longer.
+Tight or biker shorts are not allowed. - Optional CKW or Modella navy sweatpants may be worn only during P.E. class, not in the classrooms. - O Any type of athletic footwear is acceptable.